openstack/openstack-manuals/doc/common/glossary.rst

       scalable, performant, fault-tolerant Monitoring-as-a-Service
       solution for metrics, complex event processing, and logging.
-      It builds an extensible platform for advanced monitoring services that can be used by both operators and tenants to gain operational insight and visibility, ensuring
+      It builds an extensible platform for advanced monitoring services that can be used by both operators and projects to gain operational insight and visibility, ensuring
       availability and stability.
 The project name is monasca.